pyxem/pyxem/README.rst

 .. |black| image:: https://img.shields.io/badge/code%20style-black-000000.svg
 .. _black: https://github.com/psf/black

-pyXem is an open-source python library for multi-dimensional diffraction microscopy.
+pyxem is an open-source python library for multi-dimensional diffraction microscopy.

 The package defines objects and functions for the analysis of numerous diffraction patterns.
 It has been primarily developed as a platform for hybrid diffraction-microscopy based on 4D scanning diffraction microscopy data in which a 2D diffraction pattern is recorded at every position in a 2D scan of a specimen.